 In mild cases, the goal is to decrease swelling in the tunnel.

-- Your doctor may tape your finger to one of your other fingers (called buddy taping).
+- Allowing the tendon to rest.
+Your health care provider may ask you to wear a splint.
+Or, the provider may tape your finger to one of your other fingers (called buddy taping).

 - Applying heat and ice and stretching may also be helpful.

-You may need surgery if your finger is locked in a bent position or does not get better with treatment.
-The surgery is done under local anesthesia or a nerve block to prevent pain.
+You may need surgery if your finger is locked in a bent position or does not get better with other treatment.
+The surgery is done under local anesthesia or a nerve block.
+This prevents pain.
 You may be awake during surgery.

-- Your surgeon will make a small cut in your skin just below the tunnel (sheath covering the tendon) of your trigger finger.
+- Make a small cut in your skin just below the tunnel (sheath covering the tendon) of your trigger finger.

-- Your surgeon will make a small cut in the tunnel and then ask you to move your finger.
+- Then make a small cut in the tunnel.
+If you are awake during surgery, you may be asked to move your finger.

-- Once you can move your finger, your surgeon will close your skin with stitches and put compression or tight bandage on your hand.
+- Close your skin with stitches and put compression or tight bandage on your hand.

 - Keep the bandage on for 48 hours.
 After that, you can use a simple bandage, like a Band-Aid.